Ham and Cauliflower Casserole au Gratin (Video)

 - fresh ground black pepper to taste

-- 3/4 cup grated cheddar cheese (or more, depending on the size of your dish)
+- 3/4 cup grated cheddar cheese (see notes)

 - When cauliflower is cooked enough to start to soften, pour into a colander placed in the sink and let it drain well (at least 5 minutes; don't rush this step)